 Pen-Yuang Chang has been the President of our Enterprise Business Group since July 2023.
-He is also a director of Chief Telecom Inc. since 2024.
+He is also a director of Chief Telecom Inc. and Kingwaytek Technology Corporation Limited since 2024, and a director of International Integrated Systems, Inc. since 2023.
 Dr. Chang was the President of Taipei Branch from January 2023 to July 2023.
-Prior to that, Dr. Chang served as the President of New Taipei Branch from May 2020 to January 2023 and the Vice President of New Taipei Branch from August 2018 to May 2020.
+Prior to that, Dr. Chang served as the President of New Taipei Branch from May 2020 to January 2023.
 Dr. Chang holds Ph.D. degree in Computer Science from National Chiao Tung University.